The Making of a Fieldcoat

 Each set of parts is rolled and bunched.
 Once gathered in small batches, they are passed to the workshop for production.

 A unique design

-Because the garment has a full-action back, there is plenty of room for the shooter, whilst at the same time looking elegant.
+Because the garment has a full-action back, there is plenty of room for the shooter to move comfortably whilst still looking elegant and traditional.

 The final touch is to sew in the Purdey label and the coat is ready to journey to Audley House.